crate/crate/blackbox/docs/appendices/release-notes/unreleased.rst

 Changes
 =======

+- Added a new ``Administration Language (AL)`` privilege type which allows users to manage other users.
+See :ref:`administration-privileges`.

 - Changed the circuit breaker logic to measure the real heap usage instead of the memory reserved by child circuit breakers.
 This should reduce the chance of nodes running into an out of memory error.